Tortar/DynamicSampling.jl/README.md

-This package implements efficient samplers which can be used to sample from a dynamic discrete distribution, represented by a set of pairs of indices and weights supporting removal, addition and sampling of elements in constant time.
+This package implements efficient samplers which can be used to sample from a dynamic discrete distribution, represented by a set of pairs of indices and weights, supporting removal, addition and sampling of elements in constant time.

 # Example